unixpickle/weakai/README.md

  * [minimax](minimax) - checkers AI that uses the minimax algorithm.
 This is an HTML+CSS+SVG+JavaScript application.
  * [mapcolor](mapcolor) - four-color a map of the USA using a constraint search.
 This is a Go program that modifies an SVG of the USA and outputs the result.
  * [nearestneighbors](nearestneighbors) - a simple search engine that uses Nearest Neighbors.
 The search engine itself is far from useful, but at least it demonstrates a technique of Nearest Neighbors learning.

+# TODO

+ * For idtrees implementation, add a way to prefer the floating point split that is as neutral as possible, instead of picking an arbitrary split which happens to maximize entropy.
+This way, if multiple splits have the same effect, the middle one is chosen.